The L1-Potts functional for robust jump-sparse reconstruction: Reconstruction of highly blurred jump-sparse signals

-By the extra parameter $\mu >0,$ we can control how strongly $u$ and $v$ are tied to each other.

-We approach the bivariate optimization problem \eqref{eq:split_functional} by the following heuristic.
-We first fix the variable $v.$ Then minimizing \eqref{eq:split_functional} is equivalent to minimizing the $L^1$-Potts function with data $v$ and jump penalty $\frac\gamma\mu,$ i.e.,
+The extra parameter $\mu >0$ controls how strongly $u$ and $v$ are tied to each other.
+We approach the bivariate problem \eqref{eq:split_functional} by the following heuristic.
+We first fix $v$ and minimize with respect to the variable $u;$ then we fix $u,$ and optimize w.r.t.\ $v.$ This yields the two univariate problems